ovotech/circleci-orbs/terraform-v2/v1-to-v2.md

 - **Version manager required**

-As detailed <here>, you can use tfswitch, tfenv or required_version config setting to tell the orb which terraform version you’d like to use.
+As detailed [here](README.md#specifying-a-terraform-version), you can use tfswitch, tfenv or required_version config setting to tell the orb which terraform version you’d like to use.

 - **Support for terraform <0.14 removed**